takipi-field/overops-tile/README.md

 1. After the changes have been deployed, the OverOps Collector will be in the Org and Space entered during configuration.

-1. Map a TCP route to the Collector with a random port, or specify a port with `--port`.
+1. Map apps.internal route to the Collector with a hostname with `--hostname name`.
 Note app name will contain version number, e.g. `overops-collector-0.9.1`.

      ```sh
-     cf map-route overops-collector tcp.example.com --random-port
+     cf map-route overops-collector apps.internal --hostname collector
      ```

-1. Create a user defined service to set `collector_host` and `collector_port` and tag with `takipi` to enable the Agent:
+1. Add a network policy between the container to monitor and the collector.
+The source app is the application with the OverOps agent.
     ```sh
+    cf add-network-policy app_name --destination-app overops-collector --protocol tcp --port 8080
+    ```

+1. Create a user defined service to set `collector_host` and `collector_port`(default port that a container listens on is 8080) and tag with `takipi` to enable the Agent:

+     ```sh
-     cf cups overops-service -t "takipi" -p '{"collector_host":"tcp.example.com", "collector_port":"1234"}'`
+     cf cups overops-service -t "takipi" -p '{"collector_host":"collector.apps.internal", "collector_port":"8080"}'`
      ```

 1. Bind the service to your application: